Totally Barbados

 Water supplied by the BWA is pumped from wells within natural coral aquifers.
 The result is a freshwater source of naturally high quality.

-Despite this, to comply with World Health Organisation (WHO) guidelines, The Water Authority treats its potable freshwater with chlorine.
+Despite this, to comply with World Health Organisation (WHO) guidelines, the Water Authority treats its potable freshwater with chlorine.

 Kind compliments go out to The Barbados Government Information Service.